Jimmy Urine

 James Euringer (born September 7, 1969), better known as Jimmy Urine, is an American musician.
-He is the lead singer, programmer, and primary songwriter of the electropunk band Mindless Self Indulgence, which he co-founded in 1997.
+He is best known as the former lead singer and primary songwriter of the electropunk band Mindless Self Indulgence, which he co-founded in 1997.

 Early life

 James Euringer was born in New York City on September 7, 1969.
-He has a brother named Markus.
+He has a brother.
 He graduated from a Catholic school and attended an art school, but dropped out.